 There were also other policies and procedures in place to manage risks at the practice.
-These included infection prevention and control, and fire evacuation procedures.
-A Legionella risk assessment had been carried out in March 2016.
-We noted that that the risk assessment report did not recommend that the practice undertook regular dip slide testing of the water to manage the risk of Legionella bacteria.
-We highlighted this to the practice who told us that they would contact the reporter for clarification on the monitoring required.
-The practice used a system of heating water at source and did not use stored hot water.
+These included infection prevention and control, a Legionella risk assessment and fire evacuation procedures.
 A Legionella risk assessment is a report by a competent person giving details as to how to reduce the risk of the legionella bacterium spreading through water and other systems in the work place.

-Staff had received annual fire safety training, undertook regular checks of the alarm system and fire drills had been carried out.
-The last drill was in March 2016.
-There were sufficient fire extinguishers and they had been serviced March 2016.
+Staff had received an annual fire safety refresher and a fire drill had been carried out in November 2015.
+There were sufficient fire extinguishers and they had been serviced October 2015.